 National Gallery Singapore is located in the downtown core of Singapore.
 Opening on 24 November 2015, the Gallery consists of two national monuments, the former Supreme Court Building, and City Hall, and has a combined floor area of 64,000 square metres, which will make it the largest visual arts venue and largest museum in Singapore when it opens.
 It oversees the world's largest public collection of Singaporean and Southeast Asian art, consisting of over 8,000 artworks.

 Consisting of modern and contemporary art, National Gallery Singapore focuses on the display of Singaporean and Southeast Asian art from the 19th century to present day.
 Through its collection, the Gallery will present the development of Singaporean and regional cultures – telling the story of their social, economic and political histories.

-In December 2014, in partnership with Gallagher USA's Singapore office, We and Trika were given the task of delivering highspecification and customized museum showcases for all the galleries.
+In December 2014, in partnership with Gallagher USA's Singapore office, We and Trika were given the task of delivering highspecification and customize Storage system display cases for all the galleries.

 Showcases were painstakingly designed and crafted to suit specific galleries.
 For example, an almost 5m long Mapcase, consisting of four separate showcases, was created within a 2.5 ton metal casing.
 Various compartments for concealing the functional equipment such as fibre optic lighting systems, semi-automatic soft-closing mechanisms, passive Artsorb ventilators, electronic controls for opening and even a table-top touch-screen were incorporated into this multi-tier assembly.